melonproject-archive/documentation/chapters/fund.md

 This view function calculates and returns the quantity of shares owed for payment of accrued performance fees given the provided quantity of shares being redeemed.
 &nbsp;

-`function redeem() public`
+`function redeem() external`

-This function determines the quantity of shares owned by `msg.sender` and calls `redeemQuantity()`.
+This external function determines the quantity of shares owned by `msg.sender` and calls `redeemQuantity()`.
 A share-commensurate quantity of all token assets in the fund are transferred to `msg.sender`, i.e. the investor.
 This function redeems _all_ shares owned by `msg.sender`.
 &nbsp;

 `function redeemQuantity(uint shareQuantity) public`